cap-js/docs/node.js/messaging.md

 The integration with SAP Cloud Application Event Hub is provided using the plugin [`@cap-js/event-broker`](https://github.com/cap-js/event-broker).
 Please see the plugin's [setup guide](https://github.com/cap-js/event-broker/blob/main/README.md#setup) for more details.

+### SAP Integration Suite, Advanced Event Mesh <Beta />
+{ #advanced-event-mesh }

+`kind`: `advanced-event-mesh`

+Use this if you want to communicate using [SAP Integration Suite, advanced event mesh](https://help.sap.com/docs/event-broker).

+The integration with SAP Integration Suite, advanced event mesh is provided using the plugin [`@cap-js/advanced-event-mesh`](https://github.com/cap-js/advanced-event-mesh).
+Please see the plugin's [setup guide](https://github.com/cap-js/advanced-event-mesh/blob/main/README.md#setup) for more details.

 <div id="queuing-sap" />

 <div id="kafka-sap" />